nlawlor/V-SVA/README.md

 * **V-SVA** is currently hosted on dedicated **The Jackson Laboratory** Shiny servers (two 24 Core and 192GB RAM servers) and is freely available [here]( https://vsva.jax.org).

+### Publication

+Our method has been published in *Bioinformatics* as an open access application note!
+To read more, please find the article which is freely available here: https://academic.oup.com/bioinformatics/advance-article/doi/10.1093/bioinformatics/btaa128/5771333

 ### Other Resources